Power-law and frequency scaling in electrophysiological data

 These studies suggest that SOC does not seem to be a satisfactory model to explain the statistics of electrical brain activity, both at the level of the LFP and at the level of unit activity.
 Simple models based on pairwise correlations (such as the Ising model or its variants) seem to account for much of the statistics measured experimentally.

-These conclusions were recently confirmed by an avalanche analysis from cat, monkey and human cerebral cortex, in wake and sleep states .
+These conclusions were later confirmed by an avalanche analysis from cat, monkey and human cerebral cortex, in wake and sleep states .
 This analysis made use of recently acquired unit and LFP recordings in humans where a spatiotemporal correlation analysis was performed (see Section 4.4).
 The avalanche analysis of such data, as well as from similar high-density recordings in cat and monkey (from 96 to 160 electrodes), all pointed to the absence of power-law distributions, in both units, and LFP recordings .
 We also found that correlations in neuronal activity stayed high across large distances, but only for interneurons .
 In conclusion, these data and analyses suggest that the awake and sleeping brain display dynamical states more complex than SOC, and that highly-correlated inhibition seems to play a crucial role.

 Bedard, C., Kröger, H. and Destexhe, A. Does the 1/f frequency-scaling of brain signals reflect self-organized critical states ?
 Physical Review Letters 97: 118102, 2006 (see abstract).